Maris’ Hometown Reacts to HR No. 62

 ``Not around here, they won’t,″ said Mike Engh, who played American Legion ball with Maris in their youth.

-Maris, who died of cancer in 1985 at age 51, is buried here.
+Maris is buried here.
 His museum is here.
-Many older residents who knew him from the days when he played in the local sandlots didn’t want to see his record of 61 homers surpassed.
+Many older residents who knew him from the days when he played in the local sandlot didn’t want to see his record of 61 homers that he hit in 1961 surpassed.

-Still, Don Gooselaw, who had known Maris since the mid-1940s and was a pallbearer at Maris’ funeral, said he felt a sense of relief when McGwire broke the record.
+Don Gooselaw, who had known Maris since the mid-1940s and was a pall bearer at Maris’ funeral, said he felt a sense of relief when McGwire broke the record.

 Gooselaw said his eyes welled up a little when McGwire hit the homer, but his thoughts were of seeing that Maris is duly honored in Cooperstown, N.Y.